INSIDE: 9 SUPER COOL Fun Things to Do with Kids at Brooklyn Bridge Park Playground Destinations, Activities and Events. Updated 2019.

 If you are looking for things to do in Brooklyn with kids, pop the BEST Brooklyn Bridge Park Playground Finds on your list.

-You could spend a day walking from Pier 6 back around to Pier 1 (on the left hand side of the bridge), then under the bridge around to the Empire Fulton Ferry Park, to Jane’s Carousel, and the Mainstreet Park playground too.
+You could spend an entire 1 day itinerary in New York walking from Pier 6 back around to Pier 1 (on the left hand side of the bridge), then under the bridge around to the Empire Fulton Ferry Park, to Jane’s Carousel, and finishing up at the Mainstreet Park playground.

 - 1 Enter via the Brooklyn Bridge Pedestrian Walkway

 - 2 First, the 4 BEST Brooklyn Bridge Park Playgrounds!

 - 3 No.1: Brooklyn Bridge Park Pier 6